Draft Meeting Minutes for September 10, 2021

 Lights have been ordered.
-The contractor will install them when they arrive.
+The contractor will install them when the lights arrive.

 ii.
 Monument Painting Proposal

-Marco Island Painting submitted an estimate of $2,100 for pressure washing, crack filling, cracking repair and painting.
-Because of the E-Verify Gratkowski Painting, Gulf Coasst Painting & Pressure, and Charlie MI Handyman Services were no longer interested.
+Marco Island Painting submitted an estimate of $2,100 for pressure washing, crack filling, and painting.
+Because of the E-Verify, Gratkowski Painting, Gulf Coasst Painting & Pressure, and Charlie MI Handyman Services were no longer interested.

 ELEVENTH ORDER OF BUSINESS Attorney Report